The poetics of rule-breaking

 I knew all the words without the posters.
 But just to know I could have cheated terrified me so much that I intentionally flunked the quiz.
 What other choice did I have?
 I was pledging my honor.
 I couldn’t lie under oath!

-Christina thought that rule was silly, so she left her phone wherever she left it.
-At some point, it went off in her backpack when she wasn’t even in the room, and they still managed to give her a detention.
+Christina took the rules more lightly.
+Take, for example, cell phones.
+They were to be off and in our lockers, so mine was.
+Christina left hers where she left it.
+Once, it rang in her backpack when she wasn’t even in the room, and she still managed to get a detention.
 They’d identified her by her ringtone, T-Pain’s “Buy U A Drank.”

 Christina wasn’t interested in being a rebel.
 She was curious; in fact, I think curiosity is what we had in common.
 But mine was buried under an eagerness to please, while hers had her poking her own holes in the ground.